michidk/swiftcontrol/README.md

 ## Supported Apps
 - MyWhoosh
 - indieVelo / Training Peaks
-- Biketerra.com
+- Biketerra.com (they do offer native integration already - check it out)
+- Rouvy (most Zwift devices are already supported by Rouvy)
 - any other!
-Customize touch points or keyboard shortcuts to your liking
+You can add custom mapping and adjust touch points or keyboard shortcuts to your liking

 ## Supported Devices
 - Zwift Click